Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Introduction

 \section{Introduction}

 The AdS/CFT correspondence \cite{Maldacena1999,Witten1998, Witten2014} describes a duality between strongly coupled $\mathcal N = 4$, $SU(N)$ gauge theories on the boundary of Anti-de Sitter spacetime and weakly coupled gravity theories in one higher dimension in the bulk of AdS spacetime.
 This duality allows for the study of strongly coupled gauge theories, which would otherwise be difficult to study.
 The thermodynamics of the weakly coupled gravity theory can be mapped onto the strongly coupled boundary $\mathcal N = 4$, $SU(N)$ gauge theories.
-The Hawking-Page phase transition in the weakly coupled gravity theory corresponds to the confined and deconfined phase transition in the strongly coupled gauge theory \cite{Hawking1983}.
+The Hawking-Page phase transition \cite{Hawking1983} in the weakly coupled gravity theory corresponds to the confined and deconfined phase transition in the strongly coupled gauge theory \cite{Witten2014}.
 Furthermore, in \cite{Verlinde2000a} Verlinde showed that the entropy of the dual gauge theory can be expressed as Cardy like formula for two dimensional CFT \cite{Cardy:1986ie}.
 Since then, this is commonly known as Cardy-Verlinde formula.
-Subsequently, there has been several works reported in the literature to establish a similar formula for the dual CFT theories for different types of corresponding AdS black hole solutions \cite{ Savonije2001,Cai2002b,Cai2001c,Brevik2004,Biswas2004,Biswas2001a,Cappiello2001, Nojiri2002,Nojiri2002b,Nojiri2001d,Cai2004}.\\
+Subsequently, there has been several works reported in the literature to establish a similar formula for the dual CFT theories for different types of corresponding AdS black hole solutions \cite{ Savonije2001,Cai2002b,Cai2001c,Brevik2004,Biswas2004,Biswas2001a,Cappiello2001, Nojiri2002,Nojiri2001d,Cai2004}.\\

 In $\mathcal N = 4$ $SU(N)$ gauge theory, quarks with fundamental representation are not present.
-However, it is possible to incorporate these quarks by introducing a large number of infinitely long strings in AdS spacetime \cite{Guendelman1991, Karch2002, Headrick:2007ca, Bigazzi:2011it, Kumar:2012ui}.
-These strings extend from the boundary of AdS spacetime and hang in the bulk space, representing the gluonic field.
-The endpoints of these strings correspond to quarks and antiquarks for the boundary gauge theory.
+However, it is possible to incorporate these quarks by adding the spacetime filling $D7$-brane in the bulk spacetime.
+In \cite{Karch2002,Bigazzi:2011it} authors consider limited number of filling branes and in\cite{Headrick:2007ca,Kumar:2012ui} the authors considered a large number of filling branes in AdS spacetime.
+The fundamental quarks in the gauge theory come from the end points of the strings stretching from the $D7$-brane to the horizon of the bulk spacetime.
+The body of the strings represent the gluonic field.
 Several studies have explored the coupling of the string cloud with gravity theory \cite{Chakrabortty2011a,Dey2018,Herscovich2010a,Ghaffarnejad2018a,Ghanaatian2019a,Dey:2020yzl,Dey:2023inw}.
 In \cite{Chabab2020,Liang2021,Yin2021a}, charged AdS black hole solutions surrounded by quintessence in presence of string cloud are considered in spherical spacetime.\\